CONTACT PAGE

 camping at night on the verge of country air strips.
 The

 Smokeys.
 The Ozarks.
-In
+In Oklahoma at a motel we

 was too little to see over the console, but I told him